camillewu90/news_api_toemail/README.md

 # What is this app about

-Building an app that will receive news from API and send me an email
+Building an app that will receive news from API and sends me an email